Inference¶

 Properties¶

-HasNS: At least one of the compact objects in the binary (that is, the less
+HasNS: At least one of the compact objects in the binary has a mass that is

 HasMassGap: At least one of the compact objects in the binary has a mass in